OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 <a name="pcie-error0"></a>
 The PCIe Avalon-ST to AXI4-Stream bridge monitors the PCIe link for errors and logs any such errors in the PCIE0_ERROR register (in PCIE0 feature region) and PCIE0_ERROR register in the GLBL_ERR private feature.
 The error bits in the PCIE0_ERROR register are sticky bits that you can only clear through software or through a system reset.
 Writing a 1 to the error field in the register clears the corresponding error bit.
 Writing a 1 to the corresponding bit in PCIE0_ERROR0_MASK masks the error.

 If you have other external FME features, you can add similar <external_module>_ERROR registers to this space.
-Please refer to the following spreadsheet: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv for more details on this register.
+Please refer to the following spreadsheet: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/fme_csr_pcie.xls or the SystemVerilog file the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [here](https://github.com/OFS/ofs-fim-common) for more details on this register.

 ---
 **NOTE**

 The PCIE0_ERROR register is located in both the Global Error external feature memory space and a separate PCIe external feature memory space.
-OPAE software supports the PCIe external feature memory space beginning at offset 0x40000 for Intel OFS EA and going forward.
+OPAE software supports the PCIe external feature memory space beginning at offset 0x40000 for OFS EA and going forward.
 PCIe registers beginning at 0x4000 in the Global Error external feature memory space is there for backward compatibility to the Intel FPGA PAC D5005 v2.0.1 Acceleration Stack.

 ---